sosolimited/Web-Handbook/README.md

 Web-Handbook
 ============
 A collection of resources on Javascript and coding for the web.
+The aster branch is [gh-pages](http://sosolimited.github.io/Web-Handbook/).

 ## Other working materials